sheryvnelson/Doppler-Radar-Signal-Processing/README.md

 1. Open the /matlab/ folder
 2. Run 'extract_raw_data.m' to load radar raw data
 3. Use 'framestorage.m' to Stores 10 radar frames and their corresponding signals for  analysis
-4. 'framecomparison.m' for I/Q signals and FFTs frame analysis and comparison
+4. Run 'framecomparison.m' for I/Q signals and FFTs frame analysis and comparison
 5. Run 'Speed_Comparison.m' for Estimates and compare the  Doppler speed estimation